Emotional haka as council votes for Māori wards

 “That is a decision for the voters.
 Our job is simply to decide the framework,” Salt said.

-With the vote, Thames-Coromandel District Council became the 10th local authority in the Waikato to establish Māori wards.
-The only councils that won’t implement the seats are South Waikato and Waitomo District Councils.
+With the vote, Thames-Coromandel District Council became the 10th local authority in Waikato to establish Māori wards.
+The only councils that won’t implement the seats are South Waikato District Council and Waitomo District Council.

 Māori wards are represented by councillors who sit alongside general ward councillors on the local council.
 Like their colleagues, they are elected representatives, but only voters enrolled on the Māori electoral roll can vote for them.